brineylab/abstar/README.md

 ### use

-To run AbStar on a single FASTA or FASTQ file:
+To run abstar on a single FASTA or FASTQ file:
 `abstar -i <input-file> -o <output-directory> -t <temp-directory>`

-To iteratively run AbStar on all files in an input directory:
+To iteratively run abstar on all files in an input directory:
 `abstar -i <input-directory> -o <output-directory> -t <temp-directory>`

-To run AbStar using the included test data as input:
+To run abstar using the included test data as input:
 `abstar -o <output-directory> -t <temp-directory> --use-test-data`

-When using the AbStar test data, note that although the test data file contains 1,000 sequences, one of the test sequences is not a valid antibody recombination.
+When using the abstar test data, note that although the test data file contains 1,000 sequences, one of the test sequences is not a valid antibody recombination.
 Only 999 sequences should be processed successfully.

 ### additional options
 `-l, --log` Change the log file location.
 Default is `<output_directory>/mongo.log`.